 Today we drive to Jodhpur - about two hours.
 On arrival, we'll check into our hotel.
-Epitomising the romance and feudal splendour of Rajasthan with the fairies, and giants."
-Its forbidding ramparts are in sharp contrast to the flamboyantly decorated palaces within.
-Founded in 1459, the sandstone fort was added to by later rulers between the 17th and 19th centuries.
+Epitomising the romance and feudal splendour of Rajasthan with the centuries.
 We'll take some tuk tuks to the entrance and explore the massive fort complex and the exquisite museum collection.
 From the Fort, we'll head to a local pawn shop (more of an antique and textiles emporium) for an opportunity to look and buy.
 Then we will head back to the hotel for lunch before taking another tour via tuk tuk and visiting the narrow alleys leading to Old City, which has a mysterious quality to its quiet lanes, exquisite havelis, and pale indigo walls.
 Our guide will take us through the lanes to teach us more about the proud heritage of the city's inhabitants.
 You'll explore the streets, stores, and hawkers selling several snacks and sweets, including mirchi vada, khoya, mawa, gulab jamun, laddoo, lassi and more.
 We'll drive back to the hotel in the evening, enjoy an exclusive Bhopa-Bhopi traditional Rajasthan folk performance and then have a rooftop dinner.
 The region of Marwar has birthed numerous tales of heroic deeds, and its thriving tradition of Bhopa Bhopi has maintained a symbolic attachment to this inspiring folklore.
 The Bhopa community is made up of nomadic people from the Thar desert.
 They are well known for their rich, traditional storytelling.
 The performance by the Nayaks (wandering balladeers) is akin to the Greek concept of a chorus, wherein songs of heroism are passed on to generations in song and recited along with the Phad (scroll), which depicts the important events.
 In the nomadic tradition, a long Phad (a scroll) is painted with various images that show the historical events of a great Rajput hero.
 A male narrator tells a story while the females dance at various interludes.
 B/D